Janer1/LGE_G820_Kernel_Caf/HowToBuild.md

 ```

 # Build the kernel
-Building the kernel is really simple by excuted the scripts, thanks to KamioRinn from https://github.com/KamioRinn/Metaphysics_LGE_G820_Kernel
+Building the kernel is really simple by excuting the scripts, thanks to KamioRinn from https://github.com/KamioRinn/Metaphysics_LGE_G820_Kernel

 Build kernel for G8 Korean
 ```sh